ToolJet/ToolJet/docs/versioned_docs/version-2.65.0/data-sources/n8n.md

 To establish a connection with the n8n data source, click on the **+ Add new Data source** button located on the query panel or navigate to the [Data Sources](https://docs.tooljet.com/docs/data-sources/overview) page from the ToolJet dashboard.

-n8n webhooks can be called with or without an **Authentication**.
-You can keep the **Authentication type** as `none` if your webhook didn't have one or if it has one then you can choose the one from the dropdown and provide credentials:
+Webhooks in n8n can be configured to operate with or without **Authentication**.
+If no authentication is required, select `None` as the **Authentication type**.
+For webhooks that require authentication, choose the appropriate method from the dropdown and provide the corresponding credentials.

 ### Authentication Types
 - **Basic Auth**: To connect your n8n webhooks using basic auth you'll need to provide the following credentials: